binalyze/air-mcp/README.md

 - **List Repositories** - List all evidence repositories in the organization.
 - **Create SMB Repository** - Create a new SMB evidence repository.
 - **Update SMB Repository** - Update an existing SMB evidence repository.
+- **Create SFTP Repository** - Create a new SFTP evidence repository.

 ## Overview